By 2023, the online food delivery market is projected to hit $137 billion globally.

 - Your customers will be people who prefer to cook a variety of dishes at their home

-In this model, the primary role of the delivery person is of utmost importance.
+In this model, the primary role of the courier guy is of utmost importance.
 They need to carry the meal-kit and provide faster deliveries to the customers.
 They are taking the fresh and healthy meal-kit to reach multiple customers at a time.
 To make it easy, you can include route planning and optimization software to accommodate more stops with each route to do more deliveries.

 Challenges of Meal-kit Delivery Model

-- The meal-kit industry has the capability to deal with only small population areas.
+- The food delivery industry has the capability to deal with only small population areas.
 Still, many meal kit businesses are struggling to reach more customers in different areas.

-- High cost of customer acquisition and the difficulty of retaining those customers.
+- High food delivery cost and the difficulty of retaining those customers.

 - Revenue per user will increase as it is dependents on the subscription